-Generally, it’s not cheaper to build than buy, but you do get exactly what you want, so there’s that benefit.
+If your motivation is to save money, be careful.
+The value here is in getting exactly what you want, not so much in monetary savings.
+You’ll get better value, even if you don’t save money.
 And there’s nothing wrong with spending a little more to get exactly how much quality you want, or because you enjoy it, or because you want to learn more about how computers work.
 Those things all have some value too, even if I can’t necessarily put a specific dollar figure on them.

 What you need

 To build a computer, you need at least a case, power supply, motherboard, CPU, CPU cooler, RAM, and a storage device.
 If you’re interested in gaming, you’ll probably also want a video card.
 Chances are you’ll also need an operating system, a mouse, keyboard, and monitor.

 If you buy the cheapest one of everything and slap it together, you can probably build a PC for around $300, to give you a starting point.
 If you mix in some used parts you can save money.
 To build an absolute top-of-the-line PC, you can spend thousands on computer components.
 So when I say it varies, I’m not kidding.
 Let’s go through each component and talk about what goes into each.